 In addition to graduation from an accredited high school, or equivalent, all students seeking entry to the University must have successfully completed a core of selected high school courses spread over a number of disciplines.
-Additionally, students are required to meet performance criteria by ranking in the top half of their graduating high school class OR must meet certain performance criteria, based on scores from ACT or SAT national examinations.
-The entrance requirements incorporate a process for admitting students who do not meet one or more of the admission criteria, yet show promise of academic success.
+Additionally, students are required to meet performance criteria by ranking in the top half of their graduating high school class OR must meet certain performance criteria, based on high school GPA or scores from ACT or SAT national examinations.

 Core Course Requirements

 The core course requirements are summarized in the following broad areas of subject matter in which one unit represents one full year of study:

 |Any academic elective||1|

 Academic courses at each Nebraska high school have been evaluated.
 A list of eligible high school classes in Nebraska is available online at: schoolcounselors.unl.edu/curriculum/curriculum-list/

 In addition to meeting the above core course requirements, students seeking admission to the University on any campus, shall: